chingc/resume/README.md

 BentoBox
 New York City, NY

-- Lead the transition to Python 3 and Django 3 for the main codebase.
+- Led the transition to Python 3 and Django 3 for the main codebase.
 - Built a highly scaleable CI infrastructure with GitHub Actions and Amazon EC2 instances.
 - Improved developer quality of life by building developer requested features and tools.
 - Reduced overhead and human errors by increasing automation and reducing complexity.